ahlim0m/tylernakamura.github.io/_posts/2016-06-07-the-hello-world-of-openstack.markdown

 I used Ubuntu Trusty64 as my OS, DevStack at this is time is being developed for Ubuntu or Fedora.
 There were definitely issues with Ubuntu 12.x and DevStack, so I would recommend using 14.x.
+Also note that OpenStack requires a 64bit OS.

 Here are the steps after a Vagrant Installation: